-The Governors assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of Norwich University of the Arts to continue as a going concern.
+The Governors assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties relating to events or conditions that may cast significant doubt on the ability of Norwich University of the Arts to continue as a going concern.
 The Governors make this assessment in respect of a period of at least 12 months from the date of approval of the financial statements.
-The Governors have a reasonable expectation that the University has adequate resources to continue in operational existence for the foreseeable future and believe that the University is well placed to manage its activities successfully and is able to meet its liabilities as and when they fall due.
-Thus they continue to adopt the going concern basis of accounting in preparing annual financial statements.